nazmul-nhb/cricket-carnival/README.md

 - **Player Selection & Management**: Users can select players for their team while adhering to coin limitations.
 Selected players can be removed or added back as desired.
 - **Dynamic Filtering & Sorting**: Players can be filtered by country, type (batsman, bowler, all-rounder, wicket-keeper), and sorted by price and rating.
-- **Local Storage Integration**: Selected player IDs are stored in local storage, ensuring user selections persist between sessions.
+- **Local Storage Integration**: Selected player IDs are stored with time in local storage, ensuring user selections persist between sessions.
 The application handles deletions from both the UI and local storage.
+Coins are also stored in local storage to keep the coins persistent for the browser.
 - **Notifications**: Integrated with Notiflix and Vue3-Toastify for user alerts and notifications to enhance the user experience.

 ## Technologies Used